-Figure 4.25: (a): Mean reconstructed energy for pion Figure 4.26: $\frac{\sigma{reco}}{E{reco}}$ of the reconstructed pion energy showers and (b): relative deviation of the pion mean reconstructed energy with respect to the beam energy.

-$E{reco}$ as a function of the beam energy.
+Figure 4.25: (a): Mean reconstructed energy for pion showers and (b): relative deviation of the pion mean reconstructed energy with respect to the beam energy. $E{reco}$ as a function of the beam energy. reconstructed energy with respect to the beam energy.